 Reconciling your tax accounts prior to conversion makes work a lot easier in Quickbooks Online.
-This is due to Quickbooks Online using only onve (VAT/GST) control account, as opposed to control account for Sales Tax/ Purchase Tax/ VAT Liability.
+This is due to Quickbooks Online using only an onve (VAT/GST) control account, as opposed to a control account for Sales Tax/Purchase Tax/VAT Liability.

 Step 4: Clean up nominal codes (Optional)

-- Suspense account: The suspense account is used when there is now way to determine where the transaction belongs.
+- Suspense account: The suspense account is used when there is no way to determine where the transaction belongs.
 You need to classify these transactions to the right accounts.

 Step 5: Match entries (Optional)

-For the best quality conversion, we advise to match all your outstanding Payments / Sales on Accounts to their respective invoices.
+For the best quality conversion, we advise you to match all your outstanding payments/sales on accounts to their respective invoices.
 If you do not match these, they will be brought over as journal entries to close the conversion, and you will have to match them manually post-conversion.

 Also, when these entries are brought over as journal entries, your historical A/P and A/R might not be correct.
-The converted balance of A/P and A/R will always be correct, however some entries will appear in Quickbooks under the wrong column (ie. might show as 30 days overdue while they are 60 days overdue).
-The same goes for credit notes, apply these to the corresponding invoices to get a better quality conversion.
+The converted balance of A/P and A/R will always be correct, however, some entries will appear in Quickbooks under the wrong column (ie. might show as 30 days overdue when in reality they are 60 days overdue).
+The same goes for credit notes; apply these to the corresponding invoices to get a better quality conversion.